 The program requires the completion of 15 graduate course credits.
 These include two Master of Public Health (MPH) core courses (Epi 501 and Ehs 590) for a total of six credits that may be applied towards an MPH.
 The courses include:

-Epi 501 Principles and Methods of Epidemiology I (3 credits)
+Epi 501 Principles and Methods of Epidemiology I or Epi 500 (Ant 516) Basic Principles of Methods of Epidemiology (3 credits)